blawesom/osc-finops/docs/PRD.md

 - **US-1.3**: As a project manager, I want to apply commitment discounts so I can see cost savings
 - **US-1.4**: As a project manager, I want to apply global discounts so I can account for negotiated rates
 - **US-1.5**: As a project manager, I want to export quotes so I can share them with stakeholders
+- **US-1.6**: As a project manager, I want to save quotes so I can work on them later
+- **US-1.7**: As a project manager, I want to load saved quotes so I can continue working on them
+- **US-1.8**: As a project manager, I want to delete quotes so I can remove outdated estimates
+- **US-1.9**: As a project manager, I want to see my saved quotes list so I can manage multiple estimates

 #### Acceptance Criteria
-- [ ] **ReadCatalog API works without authentication** - catalog can be accessed without user credentials
+- [ ] **ReadPublicCatalog API works without authentication** - catalog can be accessed without user credentials
 - [ ] Users can select resources from multiple region catalogs (cloudgouv-eu-west-1, eu-west-2, us-west-1, us-east-2)
 - [ ] Users can filter resources by category (Compute, Storage, Network, Licence)
 - [ ] Users can configure resource parameters (quantity, size, duration)